Wastewater treatment plant parameters

 • from the decomposition of organic nitrogen by micro-organisms.

-The ratio between Norg and NH4+ is determined by the length of the collection network.
+The ratio between Norg and NH4+ depends, among other things, on the length of the collection network.
 The longer the time spent in the sewer line, the more microorganisms have time to transform the organic nitrogen into NH4+.

-The Kjeldahl nitrogen parameter NTK represents the sum of ammoniacal and organic nitrogen in the water expressed in mg/L. This is a complicated analysis to perform, so it is usually calculated as follows:
+The Kjeldahl Nitrogen TKN parameter corresponds to the sum of ammoniacal and organic Nitrogen contained in the water, expressed in mg/L. This is a complicated analysis to perform, so it is usually calculated as follows:

 NTK = total nitrogen NGL – nitrite NO2 – nitrate NO3